-Finally, he turned and walked on up the slope.
+Finally, he turned and walked up the slope.

 When he came near the first deewelarque bushes he slowed down.
 His breath was uneven, and his heart hammered loudly in his chest.

-He stood in the grassland before the large, round boulders, outside the entrance, and bowed reverently in the direction of the ravine.
+He stopped, and bowed reverently in the direction of the ravine.
 In the stillness of his pose, the rushing sound of his pulse seemed like a torrent.
 Lahoon remained motionless, giving his heart a chance to calm down, his senses time to attune.
-To feel their way into this realm of ancient mountain, of shadowed rock, of scraggy bush.
-To probe, ever so gently, for a whisper of fay.
+To feel their way into this realm of ancient mountain, of shadowed rock and scraggy bush.
+To probe, ever so gently, for a whisper of fey.
 To listen, to open, to become ready to hear that whisper whenever it would come.

-Lahoon raised his head and brought up his arms, palms turned toward the sky, in a pose of offering, of receiving.

-The wind roamed through the highlands, ruffling his hair, breathing into his ear.
-The scents of wildflowers and far-off fields of snow filled his lungs.
-Between the boulders, high stems of grass glinted green and golden in the morning light, bending in the breeze, dancing back and forth to the tune of the air.
-Higher up, they grew sparse, timid, cautious, withdrawing before the shadows of the deewelarque.
+Lahoon raised his head and brought up his arms, palms turned toward the sky, in a pose of both offering and receiving.
+The wind ruffled his hair and breathed into his ear.
+Stems of grass glinted green and golden at his feet, bending in the breeze, dancing back and forth to the tune of the air.
+Higher up, they grew sparse, not quite venturing into the shadow of the cliffs.

-Lahoon let his senses roam over the entrance to the ravine, across the rocks, into the shadows.
+Lahoon let his senses roam over the entrance of the ravine, into the darkness.
 He could not find Verlem.
-His eyes wandered over to the deewelarque, to their gnarled skeletons full of dark, slim leaves and sharp thorns.
-Slowly, Lahoon took a step toward them.
-And another.
-He walked up to the nearest bush where it cowered in the shelter of a tall, bulky boulder, drinking in the moist, dark air coming from the ravine.
-The deewelarque reached out to Lahoon with flat fingers.
-Cautiously, Lahoon let his own fingers intertwine with hers, making the tips touch.

-He reached in more deeply, running the soft velvety back of his hand over the rough, furrowed skin of the branches.
-A lush black berry dropped into his upturned palm.
+His eyes wandered over to the deewelarques, to their gnarled skeletons full of slim leaves and spiky thorns.
+He took one step toward them.
+And another, until the first deewelarque reached out to Lahoon with flat green fingers.
+Cautiously, Lahoon let his own fingers intertwine with hers.
+Then he reached in more deeply, running the back of his hand over the rough, furrowed skin of the branches.
+A black berry dropped into his upturned palm.

-Lahoon withdrew his hand.
-Gently, he pressed the ripe berry between his fingers and felt the juice running over his skin.
-He raised the hand to his nose, breathing in the strong, rough aroma.
-It was sweet, raw, intense.
-Alluring, enticing.
+Lahoon withdrew his arm.
+Rolling the lush pearl between his fingers, he felt the skin crack and a droplet run down.
+He raised his hand to breathe in the aroma.
+It was sweet, raw, and intense.
+Alluring and enticing.
 Dangerous and unknown.
 Lahoon kissed his fingertips.
-He felt the stinging burn and licked his lips.
+He sensed the stinging burn and licked his lips.
 His eyes were shining.
 He turned back to the bush to find another berry ready to fall.
 And another.

-His hollow hand holding soft, juicy pearls, Lahoon stepped back onto the grassland and began to lay out a pattern, a pentacle, marking each of its points with one of his black marbles.
+With dark treasures in his palm, Lahoon went back to the grassland and began to lay out a pattern.
+A pentacle, each point marked by one of his marbles, by a fruit brimming with the juice of life.

-Lahoon had begun to hum to himself, a low, monotonous sound he made without being fully conscious of it.
-The vibration was growing stronger in him now, coming out as a chant rather than a hum, a wordless song of no melody.
-He stepped back into the deewelarque's shadow, picking one last delicate pearl, squeezing and scratching its inky skin.
-Lahoon slid his hand over the branches, caressing a long, hard needle of thorn.
-Slowly, deliberately, he held the tip against the tender skin of his inner arm and pressed down.
-His veins let a tear of ruby fall onto the opened berry, their juices mingling.
+Lahoon had begun to hum to himself, a low, monotonous sound he made without realizing.
+The vibration grew stronger in him now, coming out as a chant rather than a hum, a wordless song of no melody.
+He stepped back into the deewelarque's shadow, picking one last delicate pearl that burst open under his touch.
+Then he slid his hand over the branches, caressing a long, thin thorn.
+With deliberate slowness, he let the needle scratch the tender skin of his inner arm, and pressed down.
+A tear of ruby fell onto the burst berry, the juices mingling.

-Lahoon moved back to his grassland temple with unseeing eyes, the hymn in his chest growing stronger, guiding him on.
+Lahoon moved back to his grassland temple with unseeing eyes, the hymn in his chest growing louder, urging him on.
 He placed the gift of his blood, enshrined in a broken pearl of deewelarque, in the center of his magical star and stepped back.

 The shadows of the mountains closed in, plunging him into uncertain twilight.
-The lines of the pentacle began to show, softly glowing threads of silver on the ground.
+The lines of the pentacle now showed as glowing threads of silver on the ground.
 A strong wind rose up.
-Lahoon stood outside the sign, his arms raised, wide and open toward the sky.
+Lahoon stood outside the sign, his arms open to the sky.